Information :-

 }

-In HTML template file of component includes a Publish button that calls the handleClick() method.
+In the HTML template file of component includes a Publish button that calls the handleClick() method.
 OnClick of that button it publishes the record data to SampleMessageChannel__c.
 The subscribing Visualforce page then receives that data.

 <template>